This is my actionable guide to content marketing strategy in 2023.

 Buyer testimonials, case studies, expert reviews, etc. reassure your customers.
-It helps you direct them towards positive decisions.
+It helps you direct them toward positive decisions.

 #3.
 Show Them You Care:

-Make your prospects feel significant, let them know you actually care about them.
+Make your prospects feel significant, let them know you care about them.

-Tell the stories your audience care about.
+Tell the stories your audience cares about.
 Add feelings to your content.
-We all are emotional creatures, so are your customers.
+We all are emotional creatures, and so are your customers.
 Every decision we make involves feelings and emotions such as trust, value, fear, time, instant gratification, belonging, guilt, novelty, leadership, competition/rivalry, etc.

 Stories trigger emotions.
 For this, it’s very important to know your customer.
 What triggers them?

 Fortunately, you have an opportunity to use the data you collected from the very beginning (awareness phase).
 You have identified what the ideal customer looks like and created different buyer persona(s) that buy your product.

 You have been engaging with them throughout the buyer’s cycle.
 You even tracked their activity and filtered customer profiles based on their engagement behaviors such as email open rates, bounces, clicks, session duration, frequency, permission, and other preferences.